 Metro Caring began working to fight hunger in 1974.
-In the following decades, their organization has grown to offer their Fresh-Foods Market, classes on nutrition and gardening, and tools for self-sufficiency like job-training programs, financial literacy education and more.
-Through these programs, Metro Caring aims to sustainably address the greater issues of poverty while providing agency and education to its participants.
+In the following decades, they have grown to offer their Fresh-Foods Market, classes on nutrition and gardening, and job-training programs, financial literacy education and more.
+These programs aim to sustainably address the greater issues of poverty while providing agency and education to its participants.

 According to the USDA, an estimated 30-40% of the United States food supply goes to waste.
 Understandably, these numbers have a negative impact on food security in this country.
-Through partnerships with grocery stores, farmers, community gardens, and the Denver International Airport, Metro Caring is working to provide healthy food that would have otherwise gone to waste.
-This allows 72% percent of the 2.3 million pounds of food distributed by Metro Caring to be fresh while giving users of their Fresh-Foods Market the option to shop for free based on dietary and cultural preferences.
+By partnering with local businesses, farmers, and gardeners, Metro Caring can provide healthy food that would have otherwise been wasted.
+This allows 72% percent of the 2.3 million pounds of food distributed by Metro Caring to be fresh.
+It also gives users of their Fresh-Foods Market the option to shop for free based on dietary and cultural preferences.

 At shelter, we strive to honor our clients and community by assisting nonprofits like Metro Caring with our time and from our pockets.
-We do this in gratitude for the work that they do to provide the emotional shelter that we believe is crucial to improving the lives of our neighbors.
+We do this in gratitude for the work that they do to improve the lives of our neighbors in need.

-If you would like to learn more about Metro Caring, and how you can contribute, please visit their website at http://www.metrocaring.org/
+If you would like to learn more about Metro Caring, please visit their website at http://www.metrocaring.org/.